wavefrontHQ/help/cloud_integrations_add_kubernetes.md

           **Note**: Logs (Beta) is not supported when you use OpenShift.

 1. For a **Kubernetes Cluster**, enter the configuration options.
    1. Choose whether you want to see the logs for your cluster.
-By default, the **Logs (Beta)** option is set to on.
+By default, the **Logs (Beta)** option is enabled.
    1. Choose whether you want to enable or disable **App Auto-Discovery & Metrics**.
-By default, the **App Auto-Discovery & Metrics** option is set to on.
+By default, the **App Auto-Discovery & Metrics** option is enabled.
    1. Choose whether you want to use an **HTTP Proxy**.
-If you enable HTTP proxy, to allow outbound traffic, you must also add these URLs to your proxy rules:
+If you enable HTTP proxy, to allow outbound traffic, you must add these URLs to your proxy rules:
       * Logs (Beta): `https://data.mngmt.cloud.vmware.com`
       * Metrics: `https://<your_cluster>.wavefront.com/`
       In addition, you must also configure the HTTP proxy settings, such as: